gglanzani/xebia-blog-posts/through-the-looking-glass-exploring-the-wonderland-of-testing-ai-systems/index.md

 And on the algorithm side, common issues include:

 - Using an algorithm unfit for the data.
-Statistical properties of the data, such as average and median, might exclude some algorithm classes.
+Statistical properties of the data, such as the average and median, might exclude some algorithm classes.
-- Forgetting exploring if different parameters increase the model performance.
+- Forgetting to explore if different parameters improve the model performance.

 These lists are, unfortunately, not exhaustive.
 Suresh and Guttag, two